Wherewolfe35/redux-axios-artist/README.md

 - [ ] Remove the `for` loop in `ArtistList` and replace it with a `.map`
 - [ ] Implement the delete route on the **server** using `.filter()`.
-- [ ] As the user types, store the input data in Redux so that it's not lot when the user navigates to the list and back to the form.
+- [ ] As the user types, store the input data in Redux so that it's not lost when the user navigates to the list and back to the form.
 - [ ] Move the data to a database.
 - [ ] Add additional properties to the form.
 - [ ] Style with Material UI